mmaulwurff/weapons-menu/README.txt

 Features:
 - provides ability to fast weapon selection without using numbers row.
 - with menu, you see what you are about to select.
 No more blind weapon choices!
-- colors in menu: red - no weapon, blue - available weapon, green - selected.
+- configurable colors and position.

 - built-in support for:
   1. Original weapons